top of page

 • Brokerage account investing

-• Extra debt payments beyond minimum
+• Extra debt payments beyond the minimum

 • Goal-specific savings (house, vacation, car)